(A partnership between UKaid Sakchyam and Chhimek Laghubitta Bittiya Sanstha Ltd )

-UKaid Sakchyam Access to Finance Programme (Sakchyam) is committed to connecting the rural poor, disadvantaged groups (DAGs), and women to formal financial service provider in order to enable them with choices to save, borrow, invest, and earn.
+UKaid Sakchyam Access to Finance Programme (Sakchyam) is committed to connecting the rural poor, disadvantaged groups (DAGs), and women to formal financial service providers in order to enable them with choices to save, borrow, invest and earn.
 While enhancing access to finance for people living in remote and inaccessible regions is an urgent need, efficiency and sustainability of doing so are critical.
-Sakchyam believes a paradigm shift is needed in the microfinance sector with the adoption of new technology, helping it achieve organisational efficiency and expand its outreach in a more self-sustainable manner.
+Sakchyam believes that the adoption of new technology will help partner financial institutions achieve organisational efficiency and expand outreach in a more self-sustainable manner.

-- Conducted 378 events (16,821 participants) on financial counselling to all guardians, members ,youths and adults.
+- Conducted more than 600 events (116,445 participants) on financial counselling to guardians and members

-- Provided training on Capacity Enhancement to 398 staff and assistant members.
+- Provided Capacity Enhancement training on the use of tablets to 700 plus staff and assistant members

-- Procured and delivered 132 mini projectors to all branches.
+- Procured 136 mini projectors and delivered to all branches for financial literacy initiatives